 Once there they get the obligatory folk horror passive aggressive reception from the townsfolk, and start suspecting not all is what it seems.
 Poe, being the inquisitive type, opts to stay in town to see if he can solve the mystery... and the movie starts falling apart soon afterwards.

 The acting is good, too!
 Besides Moseley, who manages to say a lot of nonsense and seemingly mean it, all the actors (including the awesomely named Oberon K.A.
-Adjepong, Kate Dickey from The Witch, and Melanie Zanetti) do a lot to help keep the tone consistent.
+Adjepong, the always welcome Kate Dickey, and Melanie Zanetti) do a lot to help keep the tone consistent.

 Saturday, November 26, 2022